 Here are my supervision

-(or rather versions of later sheets from earlier years) exist of
+his questions only.
+Discussions of sheets from earlier years exist of

 course and if you are a Part III student from outside Cambridge or

 have a legitimate need for some for other reasons you can email me to

 discussion answers of old tripos questions.
 Thery are a bit scrappy, and definitely work-in-progress, so i won't demur if people want enhancements.

 Here is Randall Holmes' very

 nice proof (in ZF) that, for all X, the class of things hereditarily

 smaller than X is a set (and without using choice!)

 are some model tripos questions